MicrosoftDocs/power-platform/power-platform/developer/tools-dataverse.md

 ---
-title: "Introduction to Microsoft Power Platform developer tools"
+title: "Dataverse developer tools"
-description: "Overview of how developers can extend Power Platform using various tools."
+description: "List of tools that developers can use to extend Dataverse capabilities."
 author: KumarVivek
 ms.subservice: developer
 ms.author: kvivek